Most Wanted poster

 1 min1.1%-1 tone

 Sgt.
-James Dunn is a Marine sniper on death row for killing his commanding officer during a failed mission, living in isolation and disgrace.
+James Dunn is on death row in military prison for accidentally killing his commanding officer during a botched Marine operation.
+His world is one of confinement and disgrace.

 2